-Eggjenibba is a fascinating peak situated nearby Byrkjelo, a small town along E39 Highway in Sogn og Fjordane county, central Norway.
+Eggjenibba is located close to Byrkjelo, a small town located along the E39 Highway in Sogn og Fjordane county, central Norway.
 It's a charming pyramidal peak, surrounded by beautiful mountain lakes and green valleys.
 A fine route is running on its NNW ridge, nothing more than a very pleasant scrambling Class 2 - Class 3 without using the fixed ropes - but involving an interesting climb with spectacular views all around.
-Well visible from Byrkjelo, Eggjenibba really seems much more difficult to climb than it is, when you’re looking at its North side from Byrkjelo.
-The only short sections needing an easy climbing are equipped with iron chains and fixed ropes and chains between 960 m and 1080 m elevation.
+Well visible from Byrkjelo, Eggjenibba really seems much more difficult to climb than it is, when you’re looking to its North side from the town.
+The only short sections needing an easy climb are equipped with iron chains and fixed ropes and chains between 960 m and 1080 m elevation.
 Notwithstanding the low difficulty, the mountain’s crossing rising along the North-North-West ridge and descending on the South side towards Lake Heggheimsvatnet and Øvredalen valley is quite a worthwhile adventure.
-It's a very popular route amongst Norwegians’ hikers – gives a very satisfactory experience and a gratifying sensation of seclusion in spite of its quite closeness to the town; a very pleasant, soft and interesting introduction to the ineffable wilderness of Norwegians greatest mountains!
+It's a very popular route amongst Norwegian mountaineers – gives a very satisfactory experience and a gratifying sensation of seclusion in spite of its quite closeness to the town; a very pleasant, soft and interesting introduction to the ineffable wilderness of Norwegians greatest mountains!

 Eggjenibba NNW Ridge - South Side CrossingEggjenibba NNW - S Crossing

 Difficulty: Class II, Class III without using chains